Joseph Mellish: Business

-Joseph Mellish was the owner of the company Purry, Mellish and Devisme with his associates David de Purry and Gérard DeVisme.
+He was also the owner of the company Purry, Mellish and Devisme with his associates David de Purry and Gérard DeVisme.
 The company was active in the trade of textiles, Brazilwood and sugar as part of the Triangular trade between Brazil, Portugal and Angola.
+His company worked directly with the Portuguese monopolistic companies established by the Marquis de Pombal, namely the Companhia Geral de Pernambuco e Paraíba and the Companhia Geral do Grão-Pará e do Maranhão.